matter-labs/zksync-era/prover/vk_setup_data_generator_server_fri/README.md

 - setup keys (for CPU and GPU)
 - commitments

+For commands below, please make sure to run from the `prover/` directory.

 ## Verification keys

 The current set of verification keys is committed under 'data/' directory.
 If you want to refresh it (for example after